chefk5/news-app/README.md

 # news-app

-This app utilizes [news api](https://newsapi.org/) and display the latest news.
-You can alos search for news.
+This app utilizes [news api](https://newsapi.org/) and displays the latest news.
+You can also search for news.
+Please obtain an api key for logging in to the app.
+You have to run the app locally to fetch news.

 ### How does the app work?

-- Enter you email and api key in the login page (details on how to obtain them are in the login page).
+- Enter your email and API key on the login page (details on how to obtain them are on the login page).
-- You will be directed to main page where you will see the latest news
+- You will be directed to the main page where you will see the latest news
 - you can search for news
-- you can click on a news item to show it in another screen
+- you can click on a news item to show it on another screen
-- You can change your name, token and email in profile page
+- You can change your name, token, and email in the profile page

 ### Limitations

 - UI can be improved
-- No tests where added
+- No tests were added
 - No ID added to list elements